XLab-Tongji/document-template/README.md

 ## Some Regulations

-- Images should be drawn by <draw.io> or generated automatically by some software.
+- Images should be drawn by [draw.op](https://www.draw.io/) or generated automatically by some software.
 Both the image and the origin file should be committed (in folder *images/*).

 - Knowledge sharing files should be reffered as hyperlinks in the document.

+- The home page of wiki should give hyperlinks to Requirement Specification, Outline Design and Detailed Design.